mxw/vim-jsx/README.md

 Troubleshooting
 ---------------

-If you're experiencing weird highlighting or indenting throughout your JSX code, please file a GitHub issue which includes the following:
+If you're experiencing incorrect highlighting or indenting in your JSX code, please file a GitHub issue which includes the following:

-- A brief affirmation that you've read the README and have installed one of the supported dependencies (and which one you're using).
+- A brief affirmation that you've read the README and have installed one of the supported dependencies (and the name of the one you're using).

-- A minimal ~/.vimrc which repros the issue you're having, as well as both a paste and a screenshot of the issue (a paste alone is insufficient, since it doesn't show me the specific highlighting or indenting problem).
+- A minimal ~/.vimrc which repros the issue you're having, as well as both a paste and a screenshot of the issue (a paste alone is insufficient, since it doesn't illustrate the specific highlighting or indenting problem).
 To obtain a minimal ~/.vimrc, simply bisect your ~/.vimrc by adding `finish` at various points in the file.
 (You can likewise bisect your included plugins by selectively including only half of them, then a quarter, etc.).

 Most of the issues filed result from failures to install vim-javascript or conflicts with existing JS syntax or indent files---so failing to indicate that you've ruled those issues out may result in your issue being closed with minimal comment.

-(Please feel free to disregard all this for feature requests and more corner-case bugs.)
+(Please feel free to disregard all this for feature requests.)

 Usage
 -----